mehulmorker/mobile-responsive-design-learning-/CURRICULUM.md

 - Shows as table on desktop
 - Shows as cards on mobile
 - Includes sorting and filtering
-- Has pagination
+- Has pagination (see Section 1.1 above for pagination patterns)
 - Works with keyboard navigation

-**Hint**: Use MUI DataGrid or create custom solution.
+**Hint**:

+- For simple cases: Use the pattern from Section 1.1 (cards on mobile, table on desktop, shared pagination)
+- For advanced features: Use MUI DataGrid (`@mui/x-data-grid`) which handles responsive behavior automatically
+- Ensure pagination buttons are touch-friendly (44x44px) on mobile

 ### Next Step Preview